tldr-pages/tldr/pages/common/codespell.md

 `codespell --write-changes`

-- Skip files with names that match the specified pattern (accepts a comma-separated list of globs):
+- Skip files with names that match the specified pattern (accepts a comma-separated list of patterns using wildcards):

 `codespell --skip "{{pattern}}"`